WizardGit/StingerRunRacing/README.md

 How does color mask work?

 Debugging:
-fix dance scene cutoff
+Canvas touch-ups
+fix the inefficient code for placement script
+Ice Level touch-up
-fix old scene image behind canvas create some sort of template for the canvas fix the inefficient code for placement script fix how ice level is saved! fix issue with npc dragon being in water! fix having to load all the dragon skin materials fix arrow being weird
+fix having to load all the dragon skin materials fix arrow being weird create way that npc dragon can be in water!

 https://play.unity.com/u/KaizarTheSneak
 https://answers.unity.com/questions/1725269/how-to-rename-a-script.html